Two Passes, One Community

 Sourdough Trail, groomed by BSF

 Meanwhile, nestled in the Bridger Range, Crosscut Mountain Sports Center offers another 28 miles of beautifully maintained trails.
-The nonprofit grooms daily throughout winter and provide rentals, lessons, biathlon programs, and community events for all ages and abilities.
+Also a nonprofit, Crosscut grooms daily throughout winter and provides rentals, lessons, biathlon programs, and community events for all ages & abilities.
 However, unlike the community trails maintained by BSF, a day or season pass is required to access their trail system.

 Together, BSF and Crosscut form the backbone of Bozeman’s vibrant Nordic network.
 When you support both, you’re helping fund free youth ski lessons, elite training programs, inclusive community races, and trail access that welcomes everyone.
-So whether or not you come away with some brand new skis, you can rest assured that you’re getting some good karma.
+So whether or not you come away with some brand-new skis, you can rest assured that you’re getting some good karma—not to mention fresh air and exercise, all winter long.